4 Antiretroviral drugs

 3. Should antiretroviral drugs be taken with meals?

-No. Antiretroviral drugs are the only way to effectively treat patients with HIV.
+No. ARVs are the only way to effectively treat patients with HIV.
 Without antiretroviral treatment they will die.
 Most patients have no or only mild side effects.
+Side effects can be managed symptomatically, or a drug switch can be made if necessary, if the clinician is made aware of the side effects.

 5. Which antiretroviral drugs cause painful legs?

 Pain and numbness of the hands and feet are due to peripheral neuropathy.
-This is usually caused by d4T or ddI.
-Therefore, these two drugs should never be used together as this increases the risk of peripheral neuropathy.
+This is usually caused by d4T or ddI but can also be seen with AZT.
 Other drugs such as INH and alcohol may also cause peripheral neuropathy.
+It is important to know about this because, even though most patients won’t be on these drugs anymore, they may have residual peripheral neuropathy from taking these drugs in the past.

 Case study 5

-After failing treatment with the first-line combination of antiretroviral treatment, a patient is started on the second-line combination.
+After failing treatment with the first-line combination of ART, a patient is started on the second-line combination.
 She feels much better on the new treatment.
 However, after a few months she notices that her face is becoming wasted and she is gaining weight around her abdomen.

 1. What antiretroviral drugs are used in the second-line combination?